The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Filming

-Principal photography began in New Zealand on 28 June 2004, shooting in primarily chronological order.
+Principal photography began in New Zealand on 28 June 2004, shooting in a primarily chronological order.
 Adamson did this in order to naturally create a sense of mature development from his young actors, which mirrored their real-life development.
 Georgie Henley and Skandar Keynes were never shown the set before filming scenes of their characters entering Narnia, nor had Henley seen James McAvoy in his Mr. Tumnus costume before shooting their scenes together.

 The first scene shot was at the former RNZAF Base Hobsonville for the railway scene.
 Afterwards, they shot the Blitz scene, which Adamson called their first formal day of shooting.

-The filmmakers asked permission to bring in twelve reindeer to New Zealand to pull the White Witch's sled.
+The filmmakers asked permission to bring in twelve reindeer to New Zealand to pull the White Witch's sledge.
 They were denied by the Ministry of Agriculture and Forestry, citing the potentially deadly Q fever, from which the North American reindeer population suffers, as the reason.
 However, ten wolves and wolf hybrids were allowed in for filming in Auckland.
 To replace the denied live reindeer, Mark Rappaport's Creature Effects, Inc. created four animatronic reindeer that were used in shots where the deer were standing in place.
-The reindeer were designed with replaceable skins to get the most usage; brown for Father Christmas's and white for those of the White Witch.
+The reindeer were designed with replaceable skins to get the most usage; brown for those of Father Christmas and white for those of the White Witch.

 The cast and crew spent their time in New Zealand in Auckland before moving in November to the South Island.
 Shooting locations in the South Island included Flock Hill in Canterbury, the area known as Elephant Rocks near Duntroon in North Otago, which was transformed into Aslan's camp.
 The castle scene was filmed in Purakaunui Bay, in the Catlins district, not far from the most southern point in New Zealand.

-They filmed in the Czech Republic (Prague and National Park České Švýcarsko), Slovenia and Poland after the Christmas break, before wrapping in February.
+They filmed in the Czech Republic (Prague and České Švýcarsko National Park), Slovenia and Poland after the Christmas break, before wrapping in February.

 Post-production

 The film was edited by Jim May and Sim Evan-Jones.
 Jones states that he really liked the problem solving that one can do with editing.
-According to Sim, "The way you can just take stuff and sort it out and be the keeper of the story without having to interact with actors, crew and reign", is what fascinated him into the editing world.
+According to Sim, "The way you can just take stuff and sort it out and be the keeper of the story without having to interact with actors, crew and reign" drew him to film editing.
+A sequence where several creatures are set on fire was reportedly removed to secure a PG rating from the Motion Picture Association of America's rating board.

-Jim May had worked at several visual effects facilities—Boss Film, ILM and Sony Pictures Imageworks—and eventually, moved into feature editorial as the visual effects editor in the cutting room.
+Jim May had worked at several visual effects facilities—Rhythm & Hues Studios, Industrial Light & Magic (ILM) and Sony Pictures Imageworks—and eventually, moved into feature editorial as the visual effects editor in the cutting room.